yoyrandao/droplet_setup/README.md

-# Basic setup tool for VDS or DigitalOcean droplets
+# Basic setup tool for VDS with Docker or DigitalOcean Docker Droplets

 ## Description
 Setup tool allows to install the following components: